The Garden Grazer

 Ingredients for Almond Green Beans

-For this recipe you will combine in a large skillet on the stove:
+For this recipe, you'll heat in a large skillet on the stove:

-• Fresh green beans: You will need about 12 ounces of green beans.
+• Fresh green beans: You'll need about 12 ounces green beans.
 You can use regular garden green beans, French green beans, haricot vert, or even purple or yellow string beans.
-It's beautiful how they turn a beautiful bright green color after they steam for a few minutes (with perfect crisp-tender crunch!)
+I love how the beans turn a beautiful bright green color after they steam for a few minutes (with delicious crisp-tender crunch)!

 • Garlic cloves: You'll need about two cloves garlic for this recipe.
-However feel free to adjust depending on how much you enjoy the flavor.
+But feel free to adjust depending on how much you enjoy the flavor.

 • Vegetable broth: Be sure to use low sodium broth if desired.